ivang5711/BlazorApiDemoApp/README.md

 The web app is build with Blazor.\
 It uses Interactive Server mode to ensure interactivity on the client side.

+<a href="https://blazor-api-demo-app.azurewebsites.net/holidays">Here</a> you can check out the deployed test version of the app.

 <details>
   <summary><i>UI Screenshots</i></summary>